 Who was Stella H. Oaks?

 Stella Harris was born July 26, 1906, and raised in a farmhouse near Payson, Utah that did not have running water and indoor plumbing.
 Her father Silas Albert was a poet, idealist, and schoolteacher driven to farming by economic necessity.
 He gave Stella a love of books and learning and, in her words, "a joy in living intellectually."
 Her mother Chasty was a gifted homemaker and an articulate teacher of pioneer and family values.
-Stella's parents were united in their religious faith of Mormonism.
+Stella's parents were united in their religious faith as members of The Church of Jesus Christ of Latter-day Saints.

 As the oldest of four children, Stella helped her family struggling to eke out a living on a new farm.
 She thinned beets, operated farm machinery, milked cows, tended her siblings, and carried on household duties.